Leptogenesis in a Left-Right Symmetric Model with double seesaw: Acknowledgement

 \section{Acknowledgement}

-Utkarsh Patel~(UP), Pratik Adarsh~(PA) and Purushottam Sahu~(PS) would like to acknowledge the financial support obtained from the Ministry of Education, Government of India.
-P.S. also acknowledges the support from the Abdus Salam International Centre for Theoretical Physics~(ICTP) under the "ICTP Sandwich Training Educational Programme~(STEP)" SMR.3676 and SMR.3799, where part of the analysis was performed during his stay.
-We also thank Dr. Alessandro Granelli for his valuable insights and comments on the implications of our framework.
+Utkarsh Patel~(UP) and Pratik Adarsh~(PA) would like to acknowledge the financial support obtained from the Ministry of Education, Government of India.
+Purushottam Sahu~(PS) would like to acknowledge the Institute Postdoctoral Fellowship of IIT Bombay for financial support.
+PS also acknowledges the support from the Abdus Salam International Centre for Theoretical Physics~(ICTP) under the "ICTP Sandwich Training Educational Programme~(STEP)" SMR.3676 and SMR.3799, where part of the analysis was performed during his stay.
+We also thank Dr.~Alessandro Granelli for his valuable insights and comments on the implications of our framework.